iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/govt_controlling_information.md

+# How to share information under fascism or dictatorship?

-# Story of Usha Mehta
+## Story of Usha Mehta

 ## Explain how Usha Mehta used a transmitter to reach the voices of Congress and Gandhi